-On the one hand, he did indeed argue at times for an enforcement of the Bill of Rights on the states.
-On the other hand, he argued vehemently against inclusion of the phrase “civil rights and immunities” in the 1866 Civil Rights Act, saying it could be interpreted to strip rights from the states.
-He was afraid the bill would empower to federal government to force his state of Ohio to enfranchise blacks.
+On the one hand, he did indeed argue at times for enforcement of the Bill of Rights on the states.
+On the other hand, he argued vehemently against the inclusion of the phrase “civil rights and immunities” in the 1866 Civil Rights Act, saying it could be interpreted to strip rights from the states.
+He was afraid the bill would empower the federal government to force his state of Ohio to enfranchise blacks.
 As much as northern states wanted to protect the basic rights of freed slaves, they certainly did not want to give up their own sovereignty and power.
 Bingham himself conceded this point.

 The care of the property, liberty and the life of the citizen, under the solemn sanction of an oath imposed by your Federal Constitution, is in the States, not in the Federal Government.
 I have sought to effect no change in that respect in the Constitution of the country.

 While Bingham was an important figure in framing the Fourteenth, his opinion, even if you can flesh out exactly what that was, does not define the amendment’s meaning.
 A Supreme Court Justice Felix Frankfurter wrote, “Remarks of a particular proponent of the Amendment, no matter how influential, are not to be deemed part of the Amendment.
 What was submitted for ratification was his proposal, not his speech.”
 Bingham’s confused commentary aside, the intent of the Congress was clearly to constitutionalize the Civil Rights Act of 1866, and we must look to it to understand the scope of the amendment.